 - Letters of support (up to two) are optional and count toward the five sample/document limit.
 Letters should provide more insight into the candidate's public engagement and discuss their accomplishments and can be written by a colleague, supervisor, or participant.

 - If the candidate uses social media for their public engagement there will be a space to include all relevant accounts.

 All materials submitted become the property of AAAS.

-Please view the complete list of past recipients.
+Please view the complete list of past recipients and finalists.

 Each year, AAAS recognizes significant contributions to science and the public’s understanding of science.
 Learn more about these awards and nominate a scientist, engineer, author, journalist or public servant for their outstanding work.

 All award winners are expected to meet the commonly held standards of professional ethics* and scientific integrity.